Couto/VisualHash/README.md

-Then either open the [index.html](https://github.com/Couto/VisualHash/blob/master/tests/index.html) in your browser window or run `./tests/node_modules/mocha/bin/mocha tests/index.js` in your terminal from the root folder.
+Then either open the [index.html](https://github.com/Couto/VisualHash/blob/master/tests/index.html) in your browser window or run `make test` ou `make test-browser` in your terminal from the root folder.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding